Raj-6660/Job-Finder/README.md

 The Job Alert Agent automates the entire process:
 1. Collects your preferences (role, location, keywords).
-2. crapes fresh listings from online job boards every day.
+2. Scrapes fresh listings from online job boards every day.
 3. Uses AI to summarize each job so you only see what matters.
 4. Sends it all to you in a neatly formatted email.